BTS: A Comprehensive Benchmark for Tie Strength Prediction: Introduction

 The paper is structured as follows: We review existing tie strength prediction works and formalize the problem settings in Section~\ref{Sec:prelim}.
-We revisit mainstream understandings of tie strength, and propose and investigate seven standardized definitions, including from a tie resilience perspective in Section~\ref{sec:inves}.
-In Section~\ref{sec:method}, we present real-world settings and prediction methods.
-We provide extensive experiments, analyzing model performance across definitions and proposing strategies for improvement in Section~\ref{Sec:empirical}.
+We revisit mainstream understandings of tie strength and propose standardized pseudo-label techniques in Section~\ref{sec:inves}.
+In section~\ref{sec:dataset}, we introduce the TS dataset collection and perform empirical analysis based on it using the proposed pseudo-label techniques.
+In Section~\ref{Sec.resilience}, we further develop the tie resilience evaluation framework.
+In Section~\ref{sec:method}, we present a comprehensive benchmark of existing tie strength prediction methods.
+Section~\ref{Sec:lim} discusses the limitations and future work.
 Finally, Section~\ref{sec:con} concludes the paper.